Scheduling Your Band's Events

 - On the edit page for an event, click the Require Response checkbox.
 Some new fields become active.

 - The Accepted, Declined and No Response lists show who can or can't participate in the event and who hasn't responded yet.
 Initially, nobody has responded because you haven't sent your request yet.

 - Click the Save button and BandHelper will send an email message to each user selected for the event.
 The message will contain event details, and buttons labeled Accept and Decline.
 Accept and Decline buttons will also appear on the event edit page.

-    - You will not receive the request message, but you can add your response directly on the Event Edit page by clicking the Accept or Decline buttons there.
+- You will not receive the request message, because you can add your response directly on the Event Edit page by clicking the Accept or Decline buttons there.

 - When users view the events list or calendar in BandHelper, any event waiting for their response will include an alert icon.
 They can also reply by viewing that event and clicking the Accept or Decline buttons there.

-    - If your bandmates frequently ignore your acceptance requests, you can have BandHelper automatically resend them up to five times, on a set interval.
-Enter a number of hours into the Send Acceptance Reminders field and save the event.
+- If your bandmates frequently ignore your event requests, you can have BandHelper automatically resend them up to five times, on a set interval.
+Enter a number of hours into the Send Response Reminders field and save the event.
 Only users who have not yet responded will receive the reminders.

 - Whenever a user clicks Accept or Decline, the users in your account that you've designated as administrators will receive an email message containing the event details and a list of who has accepted, declined, or not responded so far.
 That email message also includes a button to confirm the event, so when enough users have responded that you can go ahead and book the event, you can click the Confirm button to show that it is booked.
 This will cancel the reminder emails, although any user who still hasn't responded can still respond.